tdwesten/campmaster/.junie/guidelines.md

 - Shadcn UI
 - Vite
 - Pest PHP for testing

+### React and Inertia.js

+- Uses React 19 with TypeScript for the frontend
+- Inertia.js connects Laravel with React for server-side rendering
+- Shadcn UI provides reusable components
+- Tailwind CSS for styling, with utility classes for responsive design
+- Vite for building and bundling assets
+- Uses `cn` utility for conditional class names
+- Supports server-side rendering (SSR) with Inertia.js
+- Uses `@inertiajs/react` for Inertia integration
+- Add `data-component="ComponentName"` to root elements for Inertia component identification

 ### Laravel specifics
 - Uses Laravel 12 with Inertia.js for server-side rendering